Bradford Bishop

-William Bradford Bishop Jr. (born August 1, 1936) is a former United States Foreign Service officer who has been a fugitive from justice since killing his wife, mother, and three sons in 1976.
+William Bradford Bishop Jr. (born August 1, 1936) is a former United States Foreign Service officer who has been a fugitive from justice since murdering his wife, mother, and three sons in Bethesda, Maryland, in 1976.
 On April 10, 2014, the Federal Bureau of Investigation (FBI) placed him on the list of its Ten Most Wanted Fugitives.
 On June 27, 2018, Bishop, who at the time would have been 81 years old, was removed from the list, making room, the FBI said, for another "dangerous fugitive".
 However, he is still being actively pursued by the FBI, and an INTERPOL Red Notice is still in effect.

 Biography

 William Bradford Bishop Jr. was born August 1, 1936, in Pasadena, California, to Lobelia Amaryllis St. Germain and William Bradford Bishop Sr. He attended South Pasadena High School and received a bachelor of science degree in history from Yale University and a master of arts degree in international studies from Middlebury College.
-Alternatively, Bishop has been reported to have a bachelor's degree in American Studies from Yale and a master's degree in Italian from Middlebury College.
-He also holds a master's degree in African Studies from UCLA.
+Alternatively, Bishop has been reported to have a bachelor's degree in American Studies from Yale and a master's degree in Italian from Middlebury.
+He also holds a master's degree in African Studies from the University of California, Los Angeles.

-After graduating from Yale in 1959, Bishop married his high school sweetheart Annette Weis, with whom he had three sons.
+After graduating from Yale in 1959, Bishop married his high school sweetheart, Annette Weis, with whom he had three sons.
 He joined the United States Army and spent four years working in counterintelligence.
 Bishop spoke five languages fluently: English, Italian, French, Spanish and Serbo-Croatian.
-After leaving the Army, Bishop joined the U.S. State Department and served in the Foreign Service in many postings overseas.
-This included postings in the Italian cities of Verona, Milan, and Florence (where he did post-graduate work at the University of Florence) from 1968 to 1972.
+After leaving the army, Bishop joined the U.S. Department of State and served in the Foreign Service in many postings overseas.
+This included postings in the Italian cities of Verona, Milan and Florence (where he did post-graduate work at the University of Florence) from 1968 to 1972.
 He also served in Africa, including posts in Addis Ababa in Ethiopia and Gaborone in Botswana, from 1972 to 1974.
 Bishop's last posting, which began in 1974, was at State Department headquarters in Washington, D.C., as an assistant chief in the Division of Special Activities and Commercial Treaties.
 He was living in Bethesda, Maryland, with his wife and three sons as well as his mother, Lobelia.